 2. Your List of “Bugs” is not the Full Picture of What’s Wrong

-As you prepare to hire a new software development company to fix your application, your team is probably putting together a list of bugs to send them.
+As you prepare to hire an app developer or new software development company to fix your application, your team is probably putting together a list of bugs to send them.
 That list of bugs is very helpful to narrow down what’s wrong, but it’s not the complete picture.

 What we’ve found at Big Fish during “fix our software” projects is there are always problems that our clients haven’t noticed.
 For example, we had a client whose list of bugs included that some users were unable to login.
 After spending some time running tests on their applications we discovered that there wasn’t a problem with logging in, the problem was that many user accounts were not getting created in the first place.
 The user registration feature wasn’t working.

 If we hadn’t taken a more comprehensive look at their software we could have wasted time focusing our troubleshooting on the wrong place.
 We found many other security and functionality problems that our client was not aware of, just by looking at their source code.
 On the bright side, we could then improve the experience for their users by cleaning up issues they hadn’t reported.